Faithfully Yours Or Yours Faithfully

 Modern Applications and Alternatives

-In today's world, using "faithfully yours" or "yours faithfully" can signal a level of professionalism that sets your correspondence apart.
+at this point, using "faithfully yours" or "yours faithfully" can signal a level of professionalism that sets your correspondence apart.
 It demonstrates a commitment to etiquette and shows respect for the recipient, suggesting a more considered and thoughtful approach.

 Beyond the Basics: Punctuation and Placement